yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

 * The CSS selectors we are using to interact with your app are in the `selectors.go` file.
 You'll need to structure your HTML and CSS such that the code passes.
 * Use the `-fast` flag if you want to save some time.
+It will cause the tests to stop running at the first test that fails.
 * If you want to alter this code, you may!
-In particular, if you find a bug or have an enhancement, I hope you'll send me a pull request.
+In particular, if you find a bug or have an enhancement, I hope you'll send us a pull request.
 Simply clone with repo into your `$GOPATH`.
 On my system, this code lives at `/Users/kljensen/go/src/github.com/yale-mgt-656/eventbrite-clone-selenium-tests`.
   Then run `go get` and `go build`.
 This was built with go1.8.3.